algvr/ami-detection/README.md

 # Analysis of Electrocardiograms via Artificial Neural Networks For a Reliable Assessment of a Possible Myocardial Infarction

-This is the official repository for our [DSTSES 2022 project](https://coss.ethz.ch/education/DSTSES.html), containing the code for the generation of the PTB-V dataset and the derivative segmentation map dataset, as well as the definition and training of the segmentation and classification networks.
+This is the official repository for our [DSTSES 2022 project](https://algvrithm.com/ami-detector/info), containing the code for the generation of the PTB-V dataset and the derivative segmentation map dataset, as well as the definition and training of the segmentation and classification networks.

+Please see the [project report](https://algvrithm.com/ami-detector-info) for a more elaborate description of this project.
+A [web tool](https://algvrithm.com:8080) is also available for demonstration purposes.

 Below, we describe the steps to reproduce our results and work with our framework.

 ## Setup